-Day 10: Depart Beijing Meals: B
+Day 15-16: Depart Beijing

+Meals: B

 Any time before your flight is at leisure.
-You will be transferred from your hotel to Beijing Daxing or Beijing Capital Airport, according to the departure time of your international flight.
+You will be transferred from your hotel to Beijing Daxing or Beijing Capital Airport, according to the departure time of your international flight, arriving to New Zealand a day later.

 Late check-out is not included.
-Additional nights' before and after your tour can be arranged.
+Additional nights before and after your tour can be arranged.
 Please contact our Reservations team to book.

-CHINA - TRAVEL INFORMATION
+CHINA TRAVEL INFORMATION